krobelus/rate-experiments/README.md

 checkers as it implements the same optimizations, most importantly backwards checking with core-first unit propagation.

-Amongst other metrics, `rate` can output the number of reason deletions and unique reason deletions[^reason-deletions-shrinking-trail].
+Among other metrics, `rate` can output the number of reason deletions and unique reason deletions[^reason-deletions-shrinking-trail].
 Other checkers cannot provide the latter.
 This might be useful to sanity-check SAT solvers' proof generation procedures.